Labiatae - mint family

 Perennial, semi-creeping herb, rooting at the nodes; flowers blue; throughout our area.
 Some populations are native whereas others are introduced.
 Often an aggressive weed in lawns.
 Also occurs in other grasslands, in waste ground, in open woods, and along roadsides.

-Stachys palustris L., marsh hedge-nettle, épiaire des champs
+Stachys palustris L., marsh hedge-nettle, épiaire des marais

 A hexaploid perennial with subterranean stolons terminating in crisp, fusiform, whitish or whitish-yellow tubers.
 Stems 1 to 3 feet (3 to 9 dm.) high; flowers irregular.
 Introduced from Europe.
 Known to occur as early as August 1815 near Amherst, Maine.
 It is now locally common in moist habitats in southeastern Canada and in the northeastern United States.
 Marsh hedge-nettle tubers often penetrate potatoes growing in fields.
 This makes these potatoes virtually unsaleable.